 Canadian Capitalist reports on what’s new with TurboTax (formerly called QuickTax).

-Larry MacDonald has some quotes from some great investing minds that may help you decide what to do with your latest RRSP contribution.
+Larry MacDonald (this web page has disappeared) has some quotes from some great investing minds that may help you decide what to do with your latest RRSP contribution.

 Million Dollar Journey reviews Groupon.

 Big Cajun Man has some fun with his top 10 list of bad financial top 10 lists.

 Thicken My Wallet examines the identity theft protection industry as a source of pain for consumers.

 Canadian Mortgage Trends says that when you’re offered free legal fees on mortgage refinancing, those fees aren’t so free.

 Preet Banerjee wades into the debate on whether you should lease or buy a car.
 I think it’s best to pay cash for cars.
 If you don’t have the cash then get a cheaper car.

 Money Smarts reports on changes to the Children’s activity tax credit for Ontarians.